Emilia Sykes: Infrastructure

-In 2024, Sykes announced $169 million in federal funding secured for Ohio's drinking water, wastewater, and stormwater infrastructure.
+Sykes has supported federal investment in water infrastructure and flood mitigation projects, including dam rehabilitation such as improvements to the Wolf Creek Dam in Barberton.
+She has also supported broader federal investments totaling $169 million for Ohio’s drinking water, wastewater, and stormwater infrastructure.
+In addition, she has cosponsored the bipartisan Ohio River Restoration Program Act, which would establish an EPA-led program to fund restoration of the Ohio River basin.

 Healthcare

-Sykes voted against the Freedom for Health Care Workers Act in January 2023, a bill which would remove COVID-19 vaccine mandates for healthcare workers.
-In February, she voted against a resolution to end COVID-19 national emergency three months earlier than the president's declared date.

 Sykes co-introduced the Black Maternal Health Momnibus Act in 2023, a legislative package designed to address racial disparities in maternal mortality.
 The act includes 13 bills focused on reducing pregnancy-related deaths through measures like nutrition programs, maternal vaccination promotion, and mental health support for mothers.

 Law enforcement

 Sykes co-introduced the bipartisan Enhancing COPS Hiring Program Grants for Local Law Enforcement Act in 2023, alongside Representatives Greg Landsman, Mike Carey, and Max Miller.
 The bill proposes allowing law enforcement agencies to use federal grants for recruitment and retention bonuses.